Gabriel0110/Project-Manager/README.md

 # Project-Manager with Code Editor
 Project Management tool to keep track of projects, project tasks, and their bugs/issues, including a built-in 'code editor' tool to create/edit/update/save code locally in the tool itself -- to go along with the 'management' aspect of the project.

-** Currently, creating tasks and issues within projects is not implemented yet, but are on their way.
+** Currently, creating tasks and issues within projects is not implemented yet.

 Login Screen
 ![](/images/login_window.PNG)